 Stereoselectivity In Alkene Addition Reactions: “Syn” vs “Anti”

-In the last post on alkene addition reactions, we discussed one of the two key themes to look for in addition reactions: regiochemistry (in other words – what “region” of the alkene do different atoms end up forming bonds to?).
+In the last post on alkene addition reactions, we discussed one of the two key themes to look for in addition reactions: regiochemistry (in other words – what is the favored direction in which the pi-bond breaks).
 This post is about the second key theme in addition reactions of alkenes: stereochemistry.

 We’re going to look at three key reactions of alkenes and see how they each demonstrate a different pattern of stereochemistry in addition reactions.

 - A Collection of Observations On Reaction Alkene Addition Stereochemistry That Nobody Predicted Ahead Of Time

 - Addition Of H-Br To Alkenes Is Not Stereoselective, And Gives A Roughly Equal Mixture Of “Syn” And “Anti” Products

 - Addition Of Bromine To Alkenes Is Stereoseletvie, Giving “Anti” Addition Stereochemistry

 - Hydrogenation Of Alkenes With Pd-C And H2 Is Selective For Addition Stereochemistry

 Those three reactions we’ll look at today are addition of HBr, bromination with Br2, and hydrogenation with Pd-C and H2.
 However, later we’ll see that each of these reactions is characteristic of a particular “family” of reactivity for addition reactions.
 (The carbocation pathway, the “3-membered ring” pathway, and the “concerted” pathway)